How to invest in gold and other precious metals in the UK

 Advantages of investing in gold

-Gold, along with other precious metals, is also seen as resilient to inflation – able to preserve its relative value over hundreds and even thousands of years.
+Gold, like other precious metals, is seen as resilient to inflation and able to preserve its relative value over time.

 Historically, gold has provided an ‘economic lifeboat’ in countries where currencies and/or stock markets have collapsed.